 ”Brides love that we can take a popular song they know and turn them into wedding songs for bridal processional.”

 How did you get started in the music business?

 I saw a need for other options for live music in San Diego and knew there would be a demand for options from couples looking for live wedding songs, so we started offering our services and people loved it!

-I think many couples hesitate when hiring live musicians due to the price, and it is true that we are probably more expensive than a DJ, but live musicians really do bring an element of class to wedding ceremonies and receptions that recorded music can't match, and guests absolutely love listening to our renditions of songs they know.
+I think many couples hesitate when hiring live musicians due to the price, and it is true that we are probably more expensive than a wedding DJ, but live musicians really do bring an element of class to wedding ceremonies and wedding receptions that recorded music can't match, and guests absolutely love listening to our renditions of songs they know.
 I also think brides love that we can take a popular song they know and turn them into wedding songs for their bridal processional.

 What are the most common questions that couples ask you?

-We are always asked what kind of wedding songs we can play, which ensemble is best for the venue, and what the price is.
+We are always asked what kind of wedding songs we can play, which ensemble is best for the wedding venue, and what the price is.
 The answer to each of those questions really varies by each event that we are contracted for.
 Personally, I love our wind quintet - it is the original ensemble of the group and has the most amount of wedding songs and genres available.
 I won't turn down anyone though, if they only want or can afford a string duet then we will provide the best duet available to them.

 There are many groups out there with sub-par amateur musicians who charge less- but you get what you pay for with them.